 It is also necessary to improve public transportation in the Northland with better roads, improved bridges and better access to multiple forms of transportation.

-Building, protecting and revitalizing our neighborhoods should be among our highest priorities as they are the foundation of our great city.
+If re-elected, building, protecting and revitalizing our neighborhoods will continue to be one of my highest priorities as strong and safe neighborhoods are the foundation of our great city.

-In order to provide sustainable neighborhoods that will attract families to the Northland, I will work to increase code enforcement efforts in the Northland.
-As a community, we need to explore ways to increase code enforcement on repeat offenders and non-resident landlords who refuse to bring their properties to a minimum standard of decency.
+In order to provide sustainable neighborhoods that will attract families to the Northland, I have increased code enforcement efforts in the Northland to help keep our neighborhoods safe and clean.

-One of the largest barriers to development in Kansas City is the permit process.
+As a small business owner myself, I understand that one of the largest barriers to development in Kansas City is the permit process.
 We need to let developers and those wanting to bring business to Kansas City know that we are “open for business”.
-I will work with city council and city staff to help remove this barrier to development.
+I will continue to work with City Council and City Staff to help remove this barrier to development.